Understanding Perpetual Purpose Trust Model

 Enjoy this blog for business owners?

-If you’re a business owner who wants to ensure that the mission of your business is never lost and that your stakeholders are rewarded for the value they bring, then a perpetual purpose trust model may be right for you.
+If you’re a business owner who wants to ensure that the mission of your business is never lost and that your stakeholders are rewarded for the value they bring, then a perpetual purpose model may be right for you.

 Natalie shares how Organically Grown Company was able to transition to the trust model and how it is benefitting the family, employees, vendors, farmers, community, future owners, and investors.
 If you enjoyed this blog, tune in more at Her CEO Journey™ Podcast, subscribe, and share it!